Reference

 May 6, 2026

-Cross-section diagram showing water flowing through pipes with varying efficiency: some taps dispense water smoothly while others overflow and waste, illustrating how electricity prices vary by location and grid congestion.
+Cross-section diagram showing water flowing through pipes with varying efficiency: some taps connected to wide or straight pipes dispense water smoothly while others connected to narrow or convoluted pipes have erratic flow, illustrating how electricity prices vary by location and grid congestion.

 What is locational marginal pricing?